msteckyefantis/freeze-class/README.md

 [![freezer.jpg](https://s29.postimg.org/gjwm9hhmv/freezer.jpg)](https://postimg.org/image/6zczmlsar/)

 ##About:
 Freeze a class and its properties.
-This includes freezing the class' prototype, freezing the class' static methods, freezing the class itself, and freezing any other property of the class.
+This includes freezing the class' prototype, freezing the class' static methods, freezing any other property of the class, and freezing the class itself.

 ##install: